Poukame/Front-End-Mentor-Challenge/FEM-ecommerce-product-page/README.md

 This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+### Notes

+I dont't know why but I misunderstood the project.
+I thought there was 4 product instead of one.
+When I realized I had already built most of the logic and decided to keep it that way.
+Therefore I created a data file with mock data to pretend there are 4 products.

 ### The challenge

 Users should be able to: